 Credits and Acknowledgements

-Lists of the summits in Ireland.
+Lists of the summits, islands and coastal features for Ireland.

 These lists are currently maintained by MountainViews, the group of people who have come together to develop the MountainViews service.